DHTMLX/docs-todolist/docs/api/methods/copytask_method.md

 - `id` - (required) the ID of a task

 :::info
-If you need to copy and paste a task, pass the following parameters to the method to define a new position of the task:
+If you need to copy (and paste!) a task, pass the following parameters to the method to define a new position of the task:
 :::

 - `parent` - (optional) the ID of the future parent task